gp-repos/DockerCheatSheet/Info/docker.md

 ## docker start command

-The `docker start` command is used to start a stopped container.
-It does not have any optional parameters, and it only takes one argument: the name or ID of the container to be started.
+The `docker start` command is used to start one or more stopped containers.

-Here is an example of the `docker start` command:

-    docker start my_container
+    docker start [OPTIONS] CONTAINER [CONTAINER...]

-In this example, the `docker start` command is used to start a container with the name "my_container".
-If the container is successfully started, the command will return without any output.
-If the container is not found, or if there is an error starting it, an error message will be displayed.
+It has the following options or parameters:

+-   `--attach`: Attach to the container's standard output and error streams and forward signals.
+-   `--detach-keys`: Override the key sequence for detaching a container.

+To start a container you need to provide the container ID or name as an argument to the `docker start` command.

 Note that the `docker start` command will only start a stopped container.
 If the container is already running, the command will have no effect and will return an error message.
-To stop a running container, you can use the `docker stop` command.

-### Examples of docker start command

-Here are a few examples of the `docker start` command:
+Here are a few examples of using the `docker start` command:

 Start a container with the name "my_container":